smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ```
 `SDLLifecycleConfiguration` will include additional parameters to keep this list. `SDLLifecycleManager` creates a `SDLProxy` instance which uses `SDLProtocolSelector`, and passes the list to the selector.

-`SDLTCPTransport` is likely to be updated to support head unit discovery feature over Wi-Fi, which will be discussed in separate proposal [SDL-nnnn: Add Service Discovery mechanism for TCP transport][service_discovery].
+`SDLTCPTransport` is likely to be updated to support head unit discovery feature over Wi-Fi, which will be discussed in separate proposal [SDL 0143 - Add Service Discovery mechanism for TCP transport][service_discovery].

 ### Extension of Android Proxy